kerri-hicks/blur_no-alt/README.md

 ## Changelog

-### v0.93 (10 May 2023)
+### v0.93 (11 May 2023)
-- ⚠ Warning: Plugin file renaming may deactivate plugin when upgrading to v0.93.
 - NEW: Option to blur images on the front-end for logged-in users with `edit_pages` capability.
 Option added to control this feature.
 Use `blur_no_alt_front_end_blur_capability` filter to adjust capability required to see blurred images.
 - NEW: All styles now use `!important` to ensure they apply correctly.
 There are new custom properties to make it easy to customize styles for images with no alt text: `--blur-no-alt--clip-path`, `--blur-no-alt--filter`, `--blur-no-alt--outline`, `--blur-no-alt--outline`, `--blur-no-alt--transition`, `--blur-no-alt--filter--hover`, `--blur-no-alt--outline--hover`
-- Switch settings to use single checkbox instead of two radio buttons (will inherit existing options)
+- Switch settings to use single checkbox instead of two radio buttons
-- Version enqueued styles to ensure old versions of styles aren't cached
+- Set version parameter for enqueued styles to ensure old versions of styles aren't cached
 - Refactor plugin to follow WordPress coding standards (minor security hardening)
 - Improve file organization with `css` folder
 - Tested with WordPress 6.2